Swifts in the tower

 The males usually arrive first and take possession of the nest box.
 Mating takes place and two or three eggs are laid, normally in the last week of May, about a fortnight after the female’s arrival.
 Both parents brood the eggs, and the incubation takes about 19 days.
 The eggs hatch around the middle of June and both parents feed the naked nestlings.
 They bring them small balls of food, packed into their throat, which consist of hundreds of tiny insects and spiders held together by saliva.
 The nesting period of swifts at Oxford varies from five to eight weeks.
 The young swifts leave the nest independently of their parents when their wings have reached full or nearly full length.

-The Oxford Swift Research Project The colony of swifts which nest in the Museum has been the subject of a research study since May 1948.
+The colony of swifts which nest in the Museum has been the subject of a research study since May 1948.
 It is one of the longest continuous studies of a single bird species in the world, and has contributed much to our knowledge of the swift.